 Please submit to Molina only documentation that is relevant to the service represented by the unlisted procedure code.
 Do not send a patient's complete medical record.
-A patient's medical record may be hundreds of pages long and review of the service in question may be missed in a large record, resulting in the service being denied.
+A patient's medical record may consist of hundreds of pages, and review of the service in question may be missed in a large record resulting in the service being denied.
 If multiple services are reported on the same medical record, highlight or otherwise identify the service represented by the unlisted procedure code.

-A comparable service code in a description of the service billed under the unlisted procedure code is acceptable.
-Provide the specific procedure code that closely represents the work and expense involved in providing the service represented by the unlisted procedure code.
+A comparable service code may be referenced in the description of the service billed under the unlisted procedure code.
+Reference the specific procedure code that closely represents the work and expense involved in providing the service represented by the unlisted procedure code.

-Finally, remember that review of services billed with unlisted procedure codes requires more time than processing of other procedure specific codes.
-Do not rebill claims with unlisted procedure codes unless you have verified with Molina that the claim was not received.
+Finally, remember that review of services billed with unlisted procedure codes requires more time than processing of other procedure codes.
+Do not rebill claims with unlisted procedure codes unless you have verified with Molina that the initial claim was not received.
 Billing duplicate claims results in processing delays and may result in incorrect payments.